stella0000000/garden-structures/README.md

 ### `Functionalities`<br>

-- Users are invited to garden data structures
-- Visualize algorithms

-### `Future Considerations`<br>
+- Under the hood, data structures are implemented and rendered as plants in React
+- Performance is heavily considered throughout the site, e.g. avoiding reinitializing meshes

+### `Ongoing and future considerations`<br>

-- Toggle data structure / natural view
+- Toggle: data structure / natural view
+- Trees
+- Backend database
+- Websockets for collaborative gardening
-- Backend: database of gardens / user auth
+- Visit your friend's gardens